Stand by Me (film): Plot

-Later that night, Chris tells Gordie that he hates being associated with his family's poor reputation.
-He admits to having stolen milk money at school, but says he confessed his theft to a teacher and returned the money.
-Nevertheless, he was suspended from school because the teacher kept quiet and pocketed the money.
-Devastated by the teacher's betrayal, Chris breaks down and cries.
+Chris later tells Gordie that he hates being defined by his family's bad reputation.
+He admits to stealing the school's milk money fund.
+However, when he returned the money out of guilt, he was still suspended after the teacher he gave it back to secretly pocketed the money.
+Devastated by the betrayal, Chris breaks down crying.

-The next day, the boys wade across a swamp, discovering that it is filled with leeches.
-Gordie faints after removing a leech from his genitals.
-After Gordie regains consciousness, the boys continue hiking and locate Ray Brower's body.
-The discovery traumatizes Gordie; he asks Chris why his brother Denny had to die and cries, stating that his father hates him.
-Chris comforts Gordie and asserts that his father simply does not know him.
+The next day, Gordie, Chris, Vern, and Teddy take a shortcut across a pond, getting covered in leeches.
+They frantically pull them off, but Gordie faints after removing one from his genitals.
+Soon after, they locate Ray Brower's body just off the train tracks where he was struck.
+The discovery traumatizes Gordie, who tearfully questions why his brother had to die and says his father hates him.
+Chris comforts him, saying his father simply does not know him.

-Ace and his gang arrive to claim the body and threaten to hurt the boys if they do not leave.
-When Chris refuses, Ace draws a switchblade.
-Gordie uses Chris's father's pistol to fire a warning shot and comes to Chris' defense.
-Ace demands that Gordie turn over the weapon, but Gordie refuses, calling Ace a "cheap dime store hood".
-Ace vows revenge and leaves with his gang.
-Gordie and his friends decide that seeking recognition for finding Brower's body would be wrong; instead, they report it anonymously.
-They arrive home the next morning and part ways.
+Ace and his gang arrive to claim Ray's body and demand the boys leave.
+When Chris refuses, Ace draws a switchblade and threatens him.
+Gordie fetches the gun and comes to Chris's defence.
+He fires a warning shot into the air before aiming the gun at Ace, claiming he will shoot him.
+Ace and his gang are forced to back off and leave, though Ace vows revenge.
+The boys agree that seeking recognition for finding Ray's body would be wrong and decide to report it anonymously instead.
+They arrive back in town the next morning, and each of them heads home.

-Back in 1985, Gordie is finishing a memoir about the events of Labor Day weekend in 1959.
+Back in 1985, Gordie is finishing his memoir about that weekend.
 He notes that Vern and Teddy drifted apart from him and Chris in junior high.
-Chris later became a lawyer, and Gordie eventually lost touch with him.
-Recently, while attempting to break up a fight, Chris was stabbed to death.
+Chris took pre-college courses and attended law school, and Gordie became a professional writer.
+While attempting to defuse a fight in a fast-food restaurant, Chris was fatally stabbed in the neck.
 Gordie writes that despite not having seen Chris in over a decade, he will miss him forever.
-He ends his narration with the following words: "I never had any friends later on like the ones I had when I was twelve.
+He ends the narrative with the following: "I never had any friends later on like the ones I had when I was twelve.
 Jesus, does anyone?"